 Finding the right treatment for Quinn

-Dr. Price diagnosed Quinn with early onset scoliosis, a condition that causes the spine to bend, or curve, as a child grows.
+Quinn was diagnosed with early onset scoliosis, a condition that causes the spine to bend, or curve, as a child grows.
 In Quinn’s case, she has a 56-degree right curve in her spine.
 She also had an abnormality of her brainstem and spinal cord detected on MRI.

 There are a wide range of treatment options for children with early onset scoliosis, from casting to bracing to surgery.